thirdweb-example/telegram-mini-app/README.md

 4. Build

 5. Copy the Build folder's outputs to this repo's `root/next-app/public/unity-webgl`.
+(It should have Build, lib, TemplateData and index.html).

 That's it, start the bot and you should see Unity load and after a few seconds, your wallet will be connected.